 You can purchase exam prep materials from an online real estate school.
 Or, you can even sign up to attend actual classes so instructors can help you study.
 Those options cost around $200.
-If you chose to work with Real Estate Express, exam prep is included in all packages but one.
+If you choose to work with Real Estate Express, exam prep is included in all packages but one.

 4. Pass the California Real Estate Salesperson Exam

-You will receive notice of your exam date, time, and location.
-The exam is given many locations, including Fresno, the Los Angeles area, Oakland, Sacramento, and San Diego.
+You’ll receive notice of your exam date, time, and location.
+The exam is offered in many locations, including Fresno, the Los Angeles area, Oakland, Sacramento, and San Diego.
 If you need to reschedule your exam, you may have to pay a rescheduling fee.

 What Is the Format for the California Real Estate Exam?

 The California salesperson exam consists of 150 questions.
-They are all multiple-choice questions, and you will be given three hours and 15 minutes to complete the exam.
+They are all multiple-choice questions, and you’ll be given three hours and 15 minutes to complete the exam.

 You’ll need to answer such questions as: Which of the following is an example of a freehold estate?
 Another example is: Who signs the promissory note and mortgage?

-What Should I Bring When Taking the Exam?
+What Should I Bring When Taking the California Real Estate Exam?

 Bring two valid forms of ID.
 At least one needs to be a government-issued photo ID.
 Also, bring the registration confirmation that you received to take the exam.

 What Is Prohibited During the Exam?

 Your exam proctor will be extremely picky about what you bring into the examination room.
-Of course, you cannot bring any electronic devices or preparation materials.
+Of course, you can’t bring any electronic devices or preparation materials.
 You also may be asked to remove tie pins, watches, and other items that may seem innocuous.

 When Will I Receive the Results of My Exam?